IP communication with INIC? ? ?

 Use case for transferring IP data with INIC

-As a possible use case, INIC can incorporate IP data transfer such as TCP/UDP in the rear seat entertainment system, which has the advantage of reducing separate Ethernet dedicated ICs and physical layers (cables/connectors).
-The INIC that supports the Ethernet channel function has been released for 50M and 150M.
-In the first place, isn't 50M or 150M enough as a total bandwidth?
-Some people say that, but in video-on-demand applications, if a band of about 10M can be stably secured, it is considered to be a necessary and sufficient data band.
+One possible use case is that in rear seat entertainment systems, IP data transfers such as TCP/UDP can be handled by an INIC, which has the advantage of reducing the need for separate Ethernet-specific ICs and physical layers (cables/connectors).
+INICs that support Ethernet Channel functions are available in 50M and 150M models.
+Some may wonder if 50M or 150M is not enough in terms of total bandwidth, but for video-on-demand applications, if a stable bandwidth of around 10M can be secured, it is considered to be a necessary and sufficient data bandwidth.

-From another point of view, there is the OTA (repro) function of ECUs in automobiles.
-This function, which utilizes telematic ECUs, is already being implemented in mass-produced vehicles, but in the future, when transferring data for this function between infotainment ECUs, it is also possible to transfer it in IP data format.
+From another perspective, there is the OTA (reproduction) function of ECUs in automobiles.
+This function using telematics ECUs is already being implemented in mass-produced cars, but in the future, it is also possible that data for this function will be transferred in IP data format when it is transferred between infotainment ECUs.

-INIC is capable of convoluting and transferring various data formats such as audio, video, control, and IP data, so it is thought that there will be more and more places where it can be used.
+INIC is capable of folding and transferring various data formats, including audio, video, control, and IP data, so it is expected to find even more applications.

 Related information (external link)